jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Eclipse is available for Windows, OS X, and many Linux distributions.

-To set up Eclipse, see Appendix F.
+To set up Eclipse, see Appendix G.
-To import Makahiki into Eclipse, see Appendix G.
+To import Makahiki into Eclipse, see Appendix H.

 Above all, Windows users SHOULD NOT EDIT OR CREATE ANY FILES IN NOTEPAD:
 1. Notepad ends lines with Windows line endings (CR-LF).
 Linux